 Have we got it right?
-(July 2022)
+(October 2022)

-The second phase of community engagement will be held over three weeks in July 2022 and will take the draft plan back to the community for their feedback.
+The second phase of community engagement was held over three weeks in October 2022 in which the community was invited to provide feedback on the draft plan.

-This phase will include a more focused approach to the community engagement, focusing in on community members that have indicating interest in the parks development.
+This phase included a more focused approach to the community engagement, focusing in on community members that indicated an interest in the parks development in the first phase of the project.